exelix11/SwitchThemeInjector/CustomLayouts.md

 3) An error will pop up as it's not an szs theme but the data will be loaded in the advanced tab
 4) In the advanced tab you should see a file called layout.json, right click it and press extract

-## My changes weren't included in the json !!!
+## Supported properties
-The layout patcher doesn't support all the properties of bflyt panes, this is to avoid compatibility issues in the future, the following are supported:
+The layout patcher doesn't support all the properties of bflyt files, this is to avoid compatibility issues in the future, if you changed values not included in the following list they won't be detected by the differ :
 - `Position`
 - `Rotation`
 - `Scale`
 - `Size`
 - `Visible`
+- `OriginX`
+- `OriginY`
+- `ParentOriginX`
+- `ParentOriginY`

 Only for picture panes (pic1) :
 - `ColorTL` : Top left vertex color